lukso-network/lsp-smart-contracts/README.md

 ### Available Constants

-> See [*docs.lukso.tech > Standard Detection*](https://docs.lukso.tech/standards/standard-detection) for the difference between Interface Standard and Metadata Standard.
+> See [*docs.lukso.tech > Standard Detection*](https://docs.lukso.tech/standards/standard-detection) for the difference between Interface and Metadata Standard.

 Each [LSP] define a set of constants values, such as [ERC165 interface IDs](https://docs.lukso.tech/standards/smart-contracts/interface-ids/) (for Interface Standards) or ERC725Y data keys (for Metadata Standards).
-These values are part of the npm package and can be imported as shown below.
+These values can be imported directly from the npm package.

 ```js